influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/prometheus.md

 withHelp(help)
 ```

-Help is a string that describes the metric
+"Help is a string that describes the metric"

 ### fn withLabels